shimspedy/sengov/content/arizona/mark-kelly/political.md

 There needs to be an increased culture of accountability at the VA: a focus on each individual veteran, not the paperwork.
 Every veteran has taken risks and made sacrifices in service to our country, and Mark won’t rest until they get what they have earned.

-### Mark Will Be A Champion For Working Arizonans And Arizona's Middle Class
+### Mark Will Be A Champion For Working Arizonans And Arizona Middle Class

 #### Economy and Jobs
 Mark is the son of two police officers and the product of a working-class family and pschieblic schools.
 Mark’s parents taught him how to set and reach really hard goals.
 Those lessons are what gave him the foundation to enter military service and become a combat pilot, engineer, and astronaut.